Yellowstone is expected to open mid-April. As conditions allow, sightings will begin expanding there as well.

 Greek Mountain Man

 Most people meet these places through a windshield.
 I meet them before sunrise, when the valley is quiet enough to hear wings.
-I am out there day after day tracking movement, logging patterns, and learning what the animals are doing right now.
+I am out there day after day, observing movement, documenting patterns, and learning how wildlife moves and behaves across the landscape.

-This online map started as a personal field research tool.
-Then I watched too many visitors burn their best light driving loops and chasing crowds.
+This online map started as a personal field observation log.
+Then I watched too many visitors burn their best light driving loop, chasing crowds, and stressing out the animals.

 Start your day with a plan.